semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Create a new pipeline file in the `.semaphore` folder, e.g., `deploy.yml`.
+1. Create a new pipeline file in the `.semaphore` folder, e.g., `deploy.yml`
-2. Edit the pipeline from which the new one (from step 1) branches off, e.g., `semaphore.yml`.
+2. Edit the pipeline from which the new one (from step 1) branches off, e.g., `semaphore.yml`
-3. Add the `promotions` key at the root level of the YAML.
+3. Add the `promotions` key at the root level of the YAML
-4. Type the `name` of the promotion.
+4. Type the `name` of the promotion
-5. Type the `pipeline_file` filename of the pipeline created in step 1.
+5. Type the `pipeline_file` filename of the pipeline created in step 1

 </Steps>